 On the other hand, Callahan acknowledged that problems could potentially arise because it is a new technology.

 "Like any technology, there are operational problems, so if there is a problem with delivery of the gas, or computers or something like that, you can run into issues," he said.
 "Although, the vehicles would still be bi-fuel so I guess we can run on gasoline.
-But we're kind of committing ourselves to a path assuming there will be support on that, so I guess that's a risk."

 There is currently a CNG fueling station at Top Stop on Park Avenue, but with only one CNG fueling pump, there is often a wait for people to use it.
 "So I think there is a pent up demand for additional facilities," he said.